bartlomiej-milosz/bartlomiej-milosz.github.io/src/content/pages/about.md

 I'm seeking opportunities to apply this unique combination of analytical experience and growing technical skills to help organizations make better decisions about their customers, products, and growth strategies.

-**Looking forward to connecting with organizations ready to explore how analytical precision can contribute to their data challenges.** [Let's connect](/contact) or explore my [project portfolio](/projects).
+**Looking forward to connecting with organizations where my analytical experience and fresh perspective can add value to their data team.** [Let's connect](/contact) or explore my [project portfolio](/projects).